Jacky Bade: International career

 Bade previously played for the France amateur national team.
 He also represented his native island of Guadeloupe at cadet, youth, and senior level.

 Player profile

 Being a defender, Bade's style of play was compared to the one of Marius Trésor for his strong interventions in play.
 However, despite his capabilities, he was injury-prone, having dealt with various adductor and ligament injuries during his career.

 After football

 After having completed his final exam in pediatrics a couple of months after retiring from football in 1976, Bade returned to Guadeloupe and opened a pediatric office in Pointe-à-Pitre.
 He still worked in this job as of 2013.
-From 1990 up to at least 2013, he was president of the Football Artistique Club (FAC), who participated in numerous friendly matches.
+From 1990 to at least 2013, he was president of the Football Artistique Club (FAC), who participated in numerous friendly matches.

 Personal life

 Jacky's father Ludovic was the mayor of Capesterre-de-Marie-Galante, Jacky's birthplace, from 1935 to 1971.

 His brother José died in 1994.
 He was a big fan of sports and cycling.
 A stadium in Capesterre was named in honour of him.